• Skip to primary navigation

 Kentucky Derby party decor, hat on a stand

-Incorporate Hats into the party
+Incorporate Hats

 • Make sure the ladies wear large, over the top hats!
 The gents can also wear hats and bow ties.

-• Use hats as decor too.
+• Use hats as décor too.
 Place 1 or 2 on a tall stand.
 Here I used a wreath stand to anchor one end of the table with height.

 baby hot browns appetizers for Kentucky derby party